corda/corda-docs-portal/content/en/platform/corda/4.13/community/serialization.md

 You can use several workarounds to preserve the mutability of reconstituted objects.

-If the class *is not* a Kotlin data class, then it doesn't require a primary constructor:
+If the class *is not* a Kotlin data class, then it does not require a primary constructor:

 ```kotlin
 class C {